perstarke-webdev/panorama-perspectives-blog/_posts/2025-02-12-zero-to-first-clients.md

 This shift in **mindset changes everything**.
 When you treat your freelance work like a real business, others start treating it that way too—including potential clients.

+For more on this mindset shift, see [How I 15x My Freelance Business in 2024 – and Transformed My Life Along the Way](/posts/how-i-grow-my-freelance-business)

 ### **I’d Work on Multiple Things at the Same Time** (Without Multitasking)